AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 Checkpoint files are used for restarting simulations from where the checkpoints are written.
 Each application code has its own set of data needed for restart.
 AMReX provides I/O functions for basic data structures like :cpp:`MultiFab` and :cpp:`BoxArray`.
 These functions can be used to build codes for reading and writing checkpoint files.
 Since each application code has its own requirement, there is no standard AMReX checkpoint format.
+However we have provided an example restart capability in the tutorial ``/amrex/Tutorials/Amr/Advection_AmrCore/Exec/SingleVortex``.
+Refer to the functions :cpp:`ReadCheckpointFile()` and :cpp:`WriteCheckpointFile()` in this tutorial.

+A checkpoint file is actually a directory with name, e.g., ``chk00010`` containing a ``Header`` (text) file, along with subdirectories ``Level_0``, ``Level_1``, etc. containing the :cpp:`MultiFab` data at each level of refinement.
+The ``Header`` file contains problem-specific data (such as the finest level, simulation time, time step, etc.), along with a printout of the :cpp:`BoxArray` at each level of refinement.

+When starting a simulation from a checkpoint file, a typical sequence in the code could be:

+- Read in the ``Header`` file data (except for the :cpp:`BoxArray` data).

+- For each level of refinement, do the following in order:

+  -- Read in the :cpp:`BoxArray`

+  -- Build a :cpp:`DistributionMapping`

+  -- Define any :cpp:`MultiFab`, :cpp:`FluxRegister`, etc. objects that are built upon the :cpp:`BoxArray` and the :cpp:`DistributionMapping`

+  -- Read in the :cpp:`MultiFab` data

+We do this one level at a time because when you create a distribution map, it checks how much allocated :cpp:`MultiFab` data already exists before assigning grids to processors.

-Typically a checkpoint file is a directory containing some text files and sub-directories (e.g., Level_0 and Level_1) containing various data.
+Typically a checkpoint file is a directory containing some text files and sub-directories (e.g., ``Level_0`` and ``Level_1``) containing various data.
 It is a good idea that we fist make these directories ready for subsequently writing to the disk.
-For example, to build directories chk00016, chk00016/Level_0, and chk00016/Level_1, we do
+For example, to build directories ``chk00010``, ``chk00010/Level_0``, and ``chk00010/Level_1``, you could write:

 .. highlight:: c++

 ::

-      const std::string& chkname {"chk00016"};
-      const std::string& subDirPrefix {"Level_"};
+   const std::string& checkpointname = amrex::Concatenate("chk",10);

+   amrex::Print() << "Writing checkpoint " << checkpointname << "\n";

-      const int nSubDirs = 2;
+   const int nlevels = 2;

+   bool callBarrier = true;

+   // ---- prebuild a hierarchy of directories
+   // ---- dirName is built first.  if dirName exists, it is renamed.  then build
+   // ---- dirName/subDirPrefix_0 .. dirName/subDirPrefix_nlevels-1
+   // ---- if callBarrier is true, call ParallelDescriptor::Barrier()
-      const bool callBarrier = true; // Parallel barrier after directories are built.
+   // ---- after all directories are built
-      PreBuildDirectorHierarchy(chkname, subDirPrefix, nSubDirs, callBarrier);
+   // ---- ParallelDescriptor::IOProcessor() creates the directories
+   amrex::PreBuildDirectorHierarchy(checkpointname, "Level_", nlevels, callBarrier);

 A checkpoint file of AMReX application codes often has a clear text Header file that only the I/O process writes to it using :cpp:`std::ofstream`.
-The Header file contains information such as the time, the physical domain size, grids, etc. that are necessary for restarting the simulation.
+The Header file contains problem-dependent information such as the time, the physical domain size, grids, etc. that are necessary for restarting the simulation.
 To guarantee that precision is not lost for storing floating point number like time in clear text file, the